 The observation deck allows a beautiful and safe view of Mingo Falls.

-Directions: From U.S. 441 in downtown Cherokee, turn onto Acquoni Road, which runs beside the Oconaluftee River.
+Directions: From U.S. 441 in Cherokee (near the entrance to the Great Smoky Mountains National Park), turn onto Acquoni Road, which runs beside the Oconaluftee River.
 Proceed to Saunooke Village shopping center, then turn right onto Big Cove Road.
-About five miles from downtown Cherokee on this two-lane paved road, signs appear for Mingo Falls Campground.
-The waterfall is adjacent to the campground.
-Parking for the waterfall accommodates a half-dozen cars or more in the unmarked lot.
+Drive five miles.
+Look for signs and parking on the right.

 Watch Our Video!